-The first part of the walk is paved and easy to walk but gets steep and uneven when reaching the different beaches and coves.
+The first part of the walk is paved and easy to walk but gets steep and uneven when reaching different beaches and coves.
 Lots of steps are leading to Cathedral Cove.
 The beach is separated by the famous rock arch where you can walk through during low tide.
+Usually, at high tide you can't walk through the huge arch; the water level is too high.
 It's a breathtaking spot for swimming.
 Bring enough water and a picnic.
 There isn't any shop to buy beverages and food.

 Where to Park (Car or Camper)

 Parking can get difficult in peak season.
 There are two car parks available.
 And there is a third option which we recommend as it's the most convenient one:

 - Cathedral Cove Lookout Car Park (Google Maps - Cathredal Cove Parking): This is the closest parking area.
 From here it's a 30 - 40 minutes walk to The Cove.
 Even closer are Gemstone Bay (10 minutes) or Stingray Bay (20 minutes).
 PLEASE NOTE: As of 2018 this car park will always be CLOSED between October 1 until April 30!
 They made this decision due to massive traffic in summer in Hahei village.
 The parking lot is still open in low season from May until September.
 However, even during this time parking is limited to 4 hours for $15$!